mancjs/code-and-conquer/readme.md

 Each team can select a special role during registration.
 There are 3 special roles to choose from.
 A special role can be played at any point during the game, but only once.

 ### Minelayer
 A minelayer can place one mine on a square of their choice.
-The player who trips it loses all their current requests.
+The team that triggers it loses all their current requests.

 ### Cloaker
 A cloaker can mask the health of 3 squares for 5 minutes of gameplay, making them appear to have maximum health to other players.